AtlasOfLivingAustralia/inaturalist-statuses/README.md

-# iNaturalist taxon status updates
+# iNaturalist Australia - taxon status updates

 Taxa in iNaturalist have statuses and obfuscation levels that can be set for regions that the ALA is responsible for maintaining in Australia.
 Bulk loads can be submitted to iNaturalist in December/January using these [templates and checklists](https://docs.google.com/spreadsheets/d/1yTwWh4d-lHeaBGCB9m70-HKEMtvrquHsPu3Zrgz9BcE/edit#gid=1531097917)